agiliq/building-multi-tenant-applications-with-django/source/tying-it-all-together.rst

 ------------------------

-A comparision of trade-offs of various methods
+A comparison of trade-offs of various methods
 +++++++++++++++++++++++++++++++++++++++++++++++

 =======================     ==========   ==================  ====================================
 Method                      Isolation    Time to             Django DB
-                                         launch new tenants  Compatiblity
+                                         launch new tenants  Compatibility
 =======================     ==========   ==================  ====================================
 Shared DB and Schema        Low          Low                 High (Supported in all DBs) Isolated Schema             Medium       Low                 Medium (DB must support schema)